Capital gains tax is a tax on any profit you make from the sale of a capital asset, such as property or equities.

 Where you have realized capital gains, the capital gain tax rate you pay depends on whether the gain is long-term or short-term, as well as on your income level.

-Implementing strategies such as tax loss harvesting and planned charitable giving as part of your overall tax plan may be able to help you lower your overall tax liability.
+Implementing strategies such as tax loss harvesting and planned charitable giving as part of your overall tax plan may help you lower your overall tax liability.

-Despite market turbulence over the past year, many investors will have taxable capital gains at year-end.
+Even during times of market volatility, many investors will have taxable capital gains at year-end.
 What is capital gains tax?
 You have a taxable gain when you sell a capital asset—such as shares of a publicly traded company on a stock exchange—for more than your total cost basis (what you paid for it, plus or minus any adjustments).

 For example, if you bought 500 shares of Acme Co. stock in 2019 for $25,000 and you sold those shares this year for $75,000, your long-term capital gain would be $50,000, assuming there are no related expenses.
 That $50,000 in profit will be subject to federal capital gains taxes, and depending on where you live, potentially state taxes as well.